followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/cellValue(rowIndex_dataField).md

 <!--paramName2-->dataField<!--/paramName2-->
 <!--paramType2-->string<!--/paramType2-->
 <!--paramDescription2-->
-The name of the data field in the <a href="/Documentation/17_1/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource">dataSource</a>.
+The name of the data field in the data source.
 <!--/paramDescription2-->

 <!--returnType-->any<!--/returnType-->
 <!--returnDescription-->
-The cell value.
+The value of the cell.
 <!--/returnDescription-->

 <!--fullDescription-->